- What is medical imaging?

 The combination is beneficial for both.

-- On one hand, medical imaging gets streamlined workflow with faster turnaround and higher accuracy of the analysis.
+- On one hand, medical imaging gets a streamlined workflow with faster turnaround and higher accuracy of the analysis.

 - On the other hand, such an application contributes to the overall development of neural network technologies and enables their further refinement.